arthvrian/laneros-browser-app/README.md

-# laneros-browser-app
-Laneros Browser App
+# Laneros Browser App

+LANeros.com a web site to discuss about phones, games, technology and meet new friends.

+Designed for www.laneros.com, this app create a shortcut to the homepage